 Special rules for collective dismissal apply if the same employer dismisses a certain number of employees for organisational reasons (depending on the total number of its employees) within 30 calendar days.
 The employer is obliged to inform the trade unions and the works council in writing at least 30 days in advance of the collective dismissal, stating the reasons.
 If there is no trade union or works council, the employer must inform each affected employee individually.
 At the same time, the employer is obliged to inform the competent regional labour office of the planned collective dismissal and provide a written report on the decision leading to that collective dismissal and the conclusions of consultations with the employee representatives.
 If an employer fails to inform the labour authority, the employment relationships of the affected employees will not be terminated.

 As stated in Section XIII.i, an employer may terminate an employment agreement only for one of the limited reasons set out in the Labour Code, of which one is redundancy.
 Posts become redundant following a decision by an employer to make organisational changes.

 Transfer of business

-The legal definition of a transferring business is rather extensive: a transfer of rights and duties of employees occurs if the activity or a part of the activity of an employer or tasks or a part of tasks of an employer (the transferring business) are transferred and the transferee continues to operate it.
-As a consequence, all employment relationships that are allocated to the transferring business transfer with all rights and obligations to the transferee by operation of law.
+The legal definition of a transferring business is rather extensive.
+A transfer of rights and duties of employees occurs if the activity or a part of the activity of an employer, or tasks or a some of the tasks of an employer (the transferring business), are transferred and the transferee continues to operate the business.
+As a consequence, all employment relationships that are allocated to the transferring employer are transferred with all rights and obligations to the transferee by operation of law.
 The employment conditions remain unchanged and working conditions should not be worse as a result of the transfer.